WinVector/wrapr/extras/RewritingCode.md

     ## 1         1 withdrawal behavior   0.6706221
     ## 2         2 positive re-framing   0.5589742

-The idea is the above pipeline is considered reasonable `dplyr`, and our goal is to re-use it.
+The above pipeline is considered reasonable (but long, complicated, and valuable) `dplyr`, and our goal is to re-use it on new data that may not have the same column names as our original data.

 We are making the huge simplifying assumption that you have studied the article and the above example is now familiar.